 New homeowners with inquiring minds may wonder, "What are the basic types of driveway paving materials?"
 Do not think that this is purely an academic question or even just a matter of aesthetics.
 The kind you choose can have a great impact on your yard—and on the way you maintain your yard.

 Some new homeowners who have bought a suburban or rural house have done so mainly out of a love for gardening.
 Apartment living simply did not offer sufficient space for them to grow plants.
 Such folks may not take much of an interest in hardscape.
 They want a natural-looking yard, and landscaping elements such as patios and decks hold no fascination for them.
-But there is likely to be one example of hardscape even in the yards of homeowners of this sort, assuming that they own a car: namely, a driveway.
+There is likely to be only one example of hardscape in the yards of homeowners of this sort, assuming that they own a car: namely, a driveway.

-But let's look at examples right now of practical reasons why one kind of driveway may be right up your alley, while another kind may become a source of continual annoyance for you.
+Let's look at examples right now of practical reasons why one kind of driveway may be right up your alley, while another kind may become a source of continual annoyance for you.
 Depending on the paving material you choose, you might find yourself:

 - Having a driveway that is relatively high-maintenance

 - Putting extra energy into clearing snow off it in winter